The Evolution of Dog Tags – From Function to Timeless Identity

 Alongside the matter of material choice, the fine details of the engraving method can also have a big impact on the quality, readability and longevity of any dog tag.

-Precision Engraving vs. Traditional Hand Stamping
+Precision Engraving: Laser vs Hand Stamping

 Traditional hand stamped engraving has certainly served a purpose over the years, but from a modern point of view it can suffer from: